Kellenkjames/RB101/lesson_4/pedac_process.md

 - Help to answer questions about implicit requirements
 - Act as assertions which help to codify the rules and boundaries

 ## D: Data Structures

+- Help reason with data logically
+- Help interact with data at implementation level
+- Think in terms of data structure is part of problem solving process
+- Data structures are closely linked to algorithm
+  - Set of steps from input to output
+    - Involves structuring data in a certain way

 ## A: Algorithms
 ## C: Implementing a solution in Code